Search

 Password: <The_Instance_ID>

-5. As with the test user account, the Admin account also uses the instance ID as the password.
+5. As with the test user account, the admin account also uses the instance ID as the password.
 We highly recommend that you change the default password, which can be done from the Administrators dialog (tab), displayed when the Server icon is selected in the upper left corner of the administrator interface.

 6. You can now configure the server to your liking, which could include things like adding more users to the default Site, creating a new Site (which is like a virtual host that can have its own unique authentication mechanism, protocol, and security settings), changing default settings, or start experimenting with EFT’s automation capabilities, which includes the Event Rules and Advanced Workflows features.